alpacahq/user-docs/content/api-documentation/api-v2/market-data/streaming.md

 ### Specifications

 - Each account can have up to one concurrent websocket connection.
+- Trades, quotes and minute bars are supported.
-- Subscription is limited to 30 channels at a time.
+- Subscription is limited to 30 channels at a time for trades and quotes (`T.` and `Q.`).
+This limit is temporary and we may support more channels in the future.
+- There is no limit for the number of channels with minute bars (`AM.`).
 - Trades and quotes are from the 5 exchanges.
 - Minute bars are also based on the trades in the 5 exchanges.